The Lower School Library hosts a Scholastic Book Fair each year in November. Specifics will be posted as they become available.

 Battle of the Books is a reading competition that takes place between various independent schools in the area.
 All McDonogh Middle School students are encouraged to participate.
 Students read as many of the books as they can, but must read at least three books on the list to compete.
 In the spring students compete to form the final battle teams that represent each grade level.
 For more information please visit the Middle School Library page.

-The annual Middle School Book Fair will be held the week of December 7th through December 11th.
+The annual Middle School Book Fair will be held the week of February 24-28, 2014.
 Each grade level will have an opportunity to visit the book fair during school hours.
 Book Fair hours are 8:45 to 2:30.

 There are three new places where you can find and share books around the McDonogh campus!
 Three seniors used their Senior Projects in the Spring of 2013 to build each library a "Little Free Library," to promote the sharing of good books in our community!
 The "Little Free Libraries" can be found in-or just outside-The Leah Watts Dawson Library in the Lower School, The Krauss Memorial Library in the Middle School, and The Kiplinger Library in the Upper School.
 Community members are urged to take or drop off books that they would like to share.

 The 2013 READ with US selection was The Round House by Louise Erdrich.
-This year's selection is a novel, told from the point of view of Joe Coutts, a thirteen year old Ojibwe Indian in North Dakota.
+This year's selection was a novel, told from the point of view of Joe Coutts, a thirteen year old Ojibwe Indian in North Dakota.
 He tells us about the changes that take place in his life after his mother is brutally attacked, and his quest for justice within his small Indian community.
-Students and faculty will respond to the book in discussion groups and activities in the fall.
+Students and faculty responded to the book in discussion groups and activities in the fall.

 The 2012 READ with US! selection was A Chance in the World by Steve Pemberton.